ialfina/revised-id-pud/README.md

 We proposed revisions to [UD Indonesian PUD Treebank](https://github.com/UniversalDependencies/UD_Indonesian-PUD) provided by Universal Dependencies (UD) so that it conforms to Indonesian grammar.

 ## Revision 2.0
-Last update: October 27th, 2020
+Last updated: October 27th, 2020

 ### Change log:
 * added lemma